 CEE MARKETS-Forint, zloty sink to record lows as global sell-off weighs

-PRAGUE, March 7 (Reuters) - Hungary's forint and Polish zloty weakened to record lows while banks slumped to drag the sector on Monday, tracking cues from global markets, as investors maintained a cautious stance with Western countries mulling a Russian oil import ban.
+PRAGUE/BUDAPEST, March 7 (Reuters) - Hungary's forint and Poland's zloty sank to record lows on Monday and central European banks slumped, as investors retreated from assets in the region while Western countries mulled a Russian oil import ban.

-Central Europe has been hit hard by the flight to safer assets in the wake of Russia's invasion of Ukraine, with heightened concerns over the stagflationary effects of the crisis.
+Central Europe has been hit hard by the flight to safer assets following Russia's invasion of Ukraine, with heightened concerns over the stagflationary effects of the crisis amid an energy price rise.

+That is piling pressure on rate-setters in the region who have already been raising borrowing costs sharply since last year to tackle surging inflation.
+The sharp falls in currencies in the past week has already prompted the Czech and Polish central banks to step into the markets.

+Eyes on Monday were turned to Hungary, where the forint - coming off its biggest weekly loss ever - slid more than 3% in morning trade before recovering some ground.
+It was down 2.3% on the day at 394.75 to the euro at 1231 GMT after hitting an all-time low of 400 in the session.

+"The significant weakening of the forint will probably force the central bank to take an extraordinary step.
+Central bankers were supposed to have a non-rate-setting meeting on Tuesday, which means that they would not have changed the rate but because of the forint's depreciation they will almost definitely modify conditions," said David Nemeth, an analyst at K&H Bank.

+He noted that Hungary had the lowest level of foreign reserves in the region at around 26% of gross domestic product, according to central bank data, while Czech reserves are around 66% of GDP.

-The Czech central bank said last week that it was intervening in markets against excessive fluctuations and depreciation of the crown.
-It did not comment on Monday whether it was active in markets.
+The Czech National Bank said last week that it was intervening in markets against excessive fluctuations and depreciation of the crown.
+It did not comment on Monday on whether it was again active.

-"We are about 30 basis points higher from Friday's close on the long-end of the curve," one said.
-"But no clients are calling, nothing is happening, everyone is just sitting back and watching the forint and waiting for the central bank to do something."

-The Hungarian central bank was not immediately available to comment on the market moves on Monday.

-Poland's zloty was down 2.25% at 4.9615 to the euro, just off a record low of 4.9625 hit in the session.
-Last week, the Polish central bank also sold foreign currency for zlotys to prop up the currency.
+Poland's zloty EURPLN= fell to a record low of 5.0049 per euro and was down 2.35% on the day at 4.967 by the afternoon.
+Last week, the Polish central bank also sold foreign currency to prop up its currency.

-Polish banking stocks pushed the Warsaw index 1.5% lower, with the bourse's bank index down over 7% .BNKI.
-Financial stocks around the region were also under pressure, and Budapest .BUX and Prague .PX fell 6.25% and 5.7%, respectively.

 CEE MARKETS